Maureen Meikle

 She was Senior Lecturer in History at the University of Sunderland, and appointed Head of Humanities at Leeds Trinity University in 2009.
 Latterly, writing a new biography of Anne of Denmark, Anna of Denmark 1574-1619: Britain’s First Queen Consort, like most recent historians she prefers "Anna" for the queen's forename.

 In 2015, Meikle was a historical consultant to the Border Reiver "Beyond the Border" project at Hexham Old Gaol project based on the stories of 16th-century prisoners chosen by groups from three prisons in the North East, funded by the Heritage Lottery Fund.

+Later career

-Professor Emerita Maureen Meikle gave a public lecture, 'Anna of Denmark as Queen of Scots, 1590-1603', at the Patrick Geddes Centre at Riddle's Court in Edinburgh on 30 October 2019.
+Professor Emerita Maureen Meikle gave a paper at Jesus College, Oxford, on 11 May 2019 at the conference "Crossing the North Sea: Anna of Denmark, Cultural Transfer and Transnational Politics".
+She gave a public lecture titled "Anna of Denmark as Queen of Scots, 1590–1603", at the Patrick Geddes Centre at Riddle's Court in Edinburgh on 30 October 2019.
+These events commemorated the 400 year anniversary of the death of Anne of Denmark.

+Meikle died on 31 December 2023, at the age of 62.